Alison Phillips: Biography

+Daily Mirror

 In 2018, Phillips was named as the Editor of the Daily Mirror, making her its first female editor since its very first editor in 1903, Mary Howarth.
 She often writes and speaks about gender equality and the gender pay gap, including at her own company.

 She is a regular media commentator, often appearing on programmes such as the BBC's Politics Live and ITV's This Morning.
-In June 2018. she was a guest on BBC One's Question Time, declaring that the Brexit negotiations had made Britain "a global laughing stock".
+In June 2018, she was a guest on BBC One's Question Time, declaring that the Brexit negotiations had made Britain "a global laughing stock".

 In 2018 she was named a "Columnist of the Year" at the National Press Awards, for her weekly Wednesday column in the Daily Mirror.
 The column often covers working-class family issues from a broadly left-wing perspective.
 Under her editorship, the Daily Mirror's stance on Brexit has been critical of the Conservative government, but remained opposed to calls for a second referendum.
 Phillips succeeded Eleanor Mills as chair of the Women in Journalism pressure group in February 2021.

+Phillips stepped down as editor-in-chief of the Daily Mirror at the end of January 2024.